aertslab/SCENICprotocol/README.md

 #### Download testing dataset

-Alternately, the same data can be run with a more verbose aproach (this is more illustrative for how to substitute other data into the pipeline).
+Alternately, the same data can be run with a more verbose approach (this is more illustrative for how to substitute other data into the pipeline).
 Download a minimum set of SCENIC database files for a human dataset (approximately 78 MB).

     mkdir example && cd example/